15 Incredible Things to Do in Islamorada, Florida (in 2025!)

 Besides their signature key lime pie, you can try Chocolate Dipped Frozen Key Lime Pie on a Stick, Key Lime Candies, Key Lime Pie Cookies, Key Lime Rum Cakes, and many non-key lime options.

 Order your freshly made key lime pie and enjoy it with your significant other in the adult-only Serenity Garden, filled with trees and flowers.
+And buy love locks with your initials at the store and lock your love on their love lock way.

 Before leaving, browse the shop to purchase coffee, packaged key lime green almonds, key lime pecans, chocolate seashells, meringues, and retail merchandise.